 Sea bass is a lean saltwater fish that is meaty and great for grilling.
-However, most types of the fish referred to as sea bass are not actually bass.
+However, most types of fish referred to as sea bass are not actually bass.
 Although unrelated as species, these fish have some similar characteristics, which is what is important for grilling.

 Types of Sea Bass